jm1021/leuck_reunion/index.md

 | --- | --- | 9am | Pack car lunches | Ride Home | As Needed |
 | --- | --- | 10am | Cleanup Move out | Each House | All |
 | --- | --- | 11am | Check Out | Travel Home | Your it |

+## Cleanup
+Remember to leave things as good or better than when you came.
+Identify any broken items so that we can inform owners, so they can repair them for next guests.

+- Leave linens on bed's
+- Put all soiled towels in laundry basket
+- Put full trh outside so that we can pick them up
+- Pick up all trash outside
+- Put any moved items back where they were
+- Put last minute dishes in dishwasher
+- It is appreciated that you leave houses as nice as when you arrived.
+Clean up kitches, bathrooms, and all dirty areas.
+- Don't forget you personal items.